-The Welsh Baccalaureate is a rigorous qualification that allows students to develop and apply the skills they need for college, university, employment and life.
-Grading has been introduced to strengthen the qualification and properly reward students who achieve high standards.
+The Skills Challenge Certificate is a rigorous qualification that allows students to develop and apply the skills they need for college, university, employment and life.
+The grading system is in line with all GCSE/Level 2 (graded A-C at Level 2) course and has strengthened the qualification to properly reward students who achieve high standards.

-Students will need to complete the following challenges through the Integrated Curriculum:
+Students will need to complete the following challenges through the Skills Challenge Certificate (SCC):